 What Happens to Your Child’s Cord Blood After Your Death?

 For example, Cord Blood Registry will allow you to list a second and third person as a contact person on your account.
-Meaning, if you pass away, the next person listed will be contacted to pay and maintain the account each year.
+Meaning, if you pass away, the next person listed will pay and maintain the account each year.
 When your child turns 18, his or her genetic material will automatically be transferred over to your child’s name.

 From an estate planning perspective, you want to make sure that should something happen to both parents, there is someone in charge to continue paying the storage fees and maintaining the stored material.
 Normally, this someone would be the trustee or executor of the person’s estate.
 However, this person should also be listed individually on the company’s database.
 This will help ensure that they will receive communication that the storage fees are due.